Illinois-IoT/main-project/tutorials/day5/day5.md

 #### Defining the interactions

 Now we have a pretty navigation bar.
 It’s time to define how the button and subtitle behave.
+Create a new file called "helper.js" in your static folder.

 First, we get these elements in JavaScript: